paulmj7/linecopyprotocol/README.md

 # Syntax: lcp <filename> <lines> <filename> <lines>

 lcp test1.txt 1:3 test2.txt 1:3
-# Explaination: Copy lines 1 to 3 of test1.txt into lines 1 to 3 of test2.txt.
+# Explanation: Copy lines 1 to 3 of test1.txt into lines 1 to 3 of test2.txt.
 # Note: Lines 1 to 3 and any that follow of test2.txt will be appended after the insert.

 lcp test1.txt 2 test2.txt 3
-# Explaination: Copy line 2 of test1.txt into line 3 of test2.txt.
+# Explanation: Copy line 2 of test1.txt into line 3 of test2.txt.
 # Note: Line 3 any any lines that follow of test2.txt will be appended after the insert.

 lcp test1.txt 1:2 test2.txt 1:4
-# Explaination: Replace lines 1:2 of test2.txt with lines 1:2 of test1.txt
+# Explanation: Replace lines 1:4 of test2.txt with lines 1:2 of test1.txt
-# Note: In general, if the number of lines of the second line marker is greater than the first
-# (1:4 is greater than 1:2), the additional lines specified will be deleted
+# Note: The best way to explain this is with a anecdote of a visual text editor.
+# You highlight lines 1:4 and copy them, then highlight lines 1:2 and paste lines 1:4
+# in place of lines 1:2.
 ```

 ## Installation